nickstanley574/DePaulCSC241Interview/deck.md

 {% comment %}

-The lenth of a list, which is also the number of items in the list can be found using the built in `len()` method.
+SLIDE

+len is a function buit into python that returns the number if items the list.

 Lists are incredibly powerful objects and have a lot of built in methods to solve a whole host of problems, but for the purpose of this talk we are going to move foward to the `for` loop and use lists to explore `for` usability.
 {% endcomment %}